 The image is presented here a bit larger than normal on my blog, if you need extra viewing space within your web browser try the F11 key on your keyboard.
 The image is a bit of a screen filler!
 If anyone has difficulties viewing the image, please let me know.

-Finally it occurs to me that when many people, particularly those living outside Australia, think of Australia, this is probably not the type of scene they visualize.
+Finally, it occurs to me that when many people, particularly those living overseas, think of Australia, this is probably not the type of scene they visualize.
 Not desert, not beach, not tropical!
 When a homesick Dorothea MacKellar wrote her most famous poem “My Country” back in 1907-08, she pined for her;

 A land of sweeping plains,